Three Gems (James Turrell Skyspace)

 What Makes It Worth It

 You sit on a stone bench inside a dim, quiet chamber and look up at a circle of sky.
 The LED lights around the rim of the opening subtly alter your color perception.
-The sky appears to shift from blue to purple to pink, even when it hasn’t changed at all.
+The sky appears to shift from blue to purple to pink, even when it has not changed at all.
 The effect is disorienting and meditative.

 Best on partly cloudy days, when the moving clouds interact with the LED color shifts.
 Overcast days work too.
 Clear blue sky is the least dynamic.